The curious and lonely tale of ‘Seattle’s only Trump voter’ comes to an end

 Seattle’s Only Trump Voter™ is of course not a real trademarked phrase, nor is it numerically true.
 In reality more than 32,000 Seattleites also cast votes for Donald Trump back at the start of it all, in 2016.

-But they were so dwarfed by the 92% of city voters who didn’t, and Steward was so open and gregarious about his ardor for Trump, that by default he became a sort of spokesman for the hidden Trumpies among us.
-A peculiarity, as if he were on display down at Ye Olde Curiosity Shoppe.
+But they were so dwarfed by the 92% of city voters who didn’t, and Steward was so open and gregarious about his ardor for Trump, that by default he became a sort of spokesperson for the hidden Trumpies among us.
+A peculiarity, as if he were on display down at Ye Olde Curiosity Shop.

 “I knew if I spoke out for Trump from within Seattle, I would have the spotlight on me,” Steward told me this past week.
 “And I sure did.”